LUC-Intro-to-Database-Systems/lab-2-conceptual-modeling-and-er-diagramming-tierneygrabowski/README.md

 Description:

-**STUDENT** - A student is associated with a seat and course.
+**STUDENT**: A student is associated with a seat and course.
 A student consists of student id, student name, student address.

-**SEAT** – A seat is associated with a student.
+**SEAT**: A seat is associated with a student.
 A seat consists of seat no, and seat position.

-**COURSE** – A course is associated with a student and a section.
+**COURSE**: A course is associated with a student and a section.
 A course consists of course name and course number.

-**SECTION** – A section is associated with course and professor.
+**SECTION**: A section is associated with course and professor.
 A section consists of a section number.

-**PROFESSOR** – A professor is associated with a section.
+**PROFESSOR**: A professor is associated with a section.
 A professor consists of professor id, professor name, and professor faculty.

-**INSTRUCTOR** – A instructor is associated with a course.
+**INSTRUCTOR**: A instructor is associated with a course.
 A instructor consists of instructor no, instructor name, and instructor faculty.

 Relationships: